clj-commons/durable-queue/README.md

 ![](docs/EasterIsland.jpg)

-This library implements a disk-backed task queue, allowing for queues that can survive processes dying, and whose size are bounded by available disk rather than memory.
+This library implements a disk-backed task queue, allowing for queues that can survive processes dying, and whose size is bounded by available disk rather than memory.

 ### usage